tarummel/jpcore/README.md

 `$ printenv | sed 's/\([^=]*=\)\(.*\)/\1"\2"/' > .env`
 5. Install [nginx](https://www.nginx.com/resources/wiki/start/topics/tutorials/install/) and configure to listen on port 443 and reroute accordingly
 6. Install and use [mkcert](https://github.com/FiloSottile/mkcert) to install a self-signed cert for nginx using [this](https://www.howtoforge.com/how-to-create-locally-trusted-ssl-certificates-with-mkcert-on-ubuntu/)
-7. Create Gunicorn socket and config nginx to use it following [this](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-18-04#step-6-testing-gunicorn-s-ability-to-serve-the-project) guide (skipping systemctl).
+7. Create Gunicorn socket and config nginx to use it following [this](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-18-04#step-6-testing-gunicorn-s-ability-to-serve-the-project) guide
 8. Start Gunicorn server AND detach with: \
 `$ nohup sh scripts/start_server.sh &`
 9. End venv session with: \